chachie/shortcuts/README.md

 # Customizable URL & file shortcuts in Emacs

-The `Shortcuts` module allows you to define commands in Emacs to quickly access webpages or files.
+The `Shortcuts` module allows you to define commands in Emacs to quickly access webpages and files.

 ## Use cases